KhiopsML/khiops-doc/docs/api-docs/kdic/text-sparse-rules.md

 Tokenization of a Text value into a bag of tokens.
 The tokens tokenization process simply uses the blank character as delimiter.
-This method assumes that the text has been already preprocessed (eg. lemmatization).
+This method assumes that the text has been already preprocessed (e.g. lemmatization).

 !!! example